hiaayush30/excalidraw/README.md

 ![alt text](image.png)
 ![alt text](image-2.png)
 - use workspace:* for pnpm , * for npm in dependencies

+### Things to work on
+- rate limiting
+- propagate db through a queue
+- use singletons in ws server
 # Turborepo starter

 This Turborepo starter is maintained by the Turborepo core team.